-Putting water into your body without adding electrolytes will dilute the electrolytes that still remain in your body, Dr. Rogg explains, while taking in sugar without salt can make your diarrhea worse.
+Putting water into your body without adding electrolytes will dilute the electrolytes that still remain in your body, Dr. Rogg explains, and taking in sugar without salt can make your diarrhea worse.

 There is no treatment for viral gastroenteritis, besides time and symptom relief.
-(Antibiotics are useless, so don't be surprised if you don't get one from your doctor.)
+(Antibiotics won't work, so don't be surprised if your doctor won't give you any.)

 When to call your doctor

-If you see blood in your stool or vomit, call your doctor right away.
-Diarrhea on its own is not a cause for alarm, but call your doctor if you also experience extreme lethargy, confusion, or otherwise altered mental status, or a lack of urine (or dark and concentrated urine), which are signs of serious dehydration.
+Diarrhea and vomiting on their own are not cause for alarm, but if you see blood in your stool or vomit, call your doctor right away.
+You should also seek help if you experience extreme lethargy, confusion, or an otherwise altered mental state, or a lack of urine (or dark and concentrated urine), which are signs of serious dehydration.

-Also get help if your symptoms aren't getting better after three days, you have prolonged vomiting that prevents liquid intake, or if you spike an oral temperature over 101.5 degrees Fahrenheit.
+Also get treatment if your symptoms aren't getting better after three days, you have prolonged vomiting that prevents you from drinking liquids, or your temperature spikes above 101.5 degrees Fahrenheit.

 The old, young, and sick are at greatest risk